 There are many reasons for this, equipment failure/unforeseen circumstances, bad receivables, the timing of cash flows, and a general decrease in sales.

 Fortunately, help is available.
-A qualified IRS payroll tax lawyer in Seattle can take care of all the details for you, ensuring that your taxes are filed on time and that you comply with all IRS (Internal Revenue Service) regulations.
+A qualified small business tax lawyer in Seattle can take care of all the details for you, ensuring that your taxes are filed on time and that you comply with all IRS (Internal Revenue Service) regulations.

 So why not let a professional handle this important task?